 - Identifying the thoughts and behaviors that contribute to excessive alcohol use

 - Creating substitute thoughts and actions that don’t add to excessive alcohol use

 There are several effective forms of behavioral psychotherapy for people in alcohol recovery.
 Options with backing from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) include:

 - Marriage therapy

 After completing primary treatment, people in recovery still have clear risks for relapsing back into dangerous alcohol use.
-In fact, some studies indicate that four out of every five recovering drinkers will experience a relapse within a year of program graduation.
+Some studies indicate that four out of every five recovering drinkers will experience a relapse within a year of program graduation.
 Enrollment in a continuing care or aftercare program can help reduce the risks triggering a relapse.
 This type of program typically requires periodic check-ins for health assessments and participation in some form of therapy.

 How Long Does It Take to Get Sober?

 No one can say for sure how long it will take an alcoholic to complete detoxification and establish initial sobriety.
 Factors that affect the required amount of time include:

 - The length of involvement in excessive drinking